sidneycadot/te802-pl-test/README.md

 signal                            | in design
 --------------------------------- | -------------------------------------------------------------------------------------
-5 user buttons                    | shown on LED 7 ..
+5 user buttons                    | shown on LEDs 7 ..
 3
-2 config switches                 | shown on LED 2 ..
+2 config switches                 | shown on LEDs 2 ..
 1
 1 JACKSNS                         | shown on LED 0
-8 user switches                   | shown on LED 7 ..
+8 user switches                   | shown on LEDs 7 ..
 0 (inverts value)
 Left PMOD                         | drives 11 ..
 18 kHz on the 8 PMOD pins
 Right PMOD                        | drives 21 ..
 28 kHz on the 8 PMOD pins
 VGA                               | drives 1920x1080 test image on VGA (out of spec, but modern monitors will display it)